Displaying requirements for the Spring 2024, Summer 2024, and Fall 2024 terms.

 Displaying catalog information for the Fall 2023, Spring 2024 and Summer 2024 terms.

-This 75-point program is intended for individuals who want to acquire advanced training in the theory, methods, and practices in the economics of education.
+This 75-point degree program is intended for individuals who want to acquire advanced training in the theory, methods, and practices in the economics of education.
 It is a highly selective program to prepare individuals for leadership roles in teaching, research, or administrative settings.

 Admission to the Ph.D. program is highly selective.
 All applications to enter the program are evaluated on an individual and holistic basis.
-However, the curriculum of the program assumes that students have some previous coursework in economics and statistics, possess intellectual maturity, and demonstrate an interest in education policy and practice.
+However, the curriculum of the degree program assumes that students have some previous coursework in economics and statistics, possess intellectual maturity, and demonstrate an interest in education policy and practice.
 Compelling applications for admission demonstrate the applicant’s capacity for success and also clearly explain how the Economics and Education curriculum fits with the applicant’s past experiences and future goals.